Associative idempotent nondecreasing functions are reducible: Main results

 Now we prove the analogous result for $n\ge 4$.
-The main problem is that in case $n=3$ we deeply use the fact that every ordered triple is either monotone or one of its extremum is in the middle.
-Generally, for $n>3$ these are plenty other cases.
+The main problem is that in case $n=3$ we heavily use the fact that every ordered triple $(a,b,c)$ is either monotone (i.e., $a \le b \le c$ or $a \ge b \ge c$) or one of its extrema is in the middle (i.e., $a ,c \le b$ or $b \le a,c$).
+Generally, for $n>3$ there are plenty other cases.
 Therefore we follow another way to generalize the previous result.
-We start with two lemmas. \begin{lemma} Let $X$ be a totally ordered set and $F:X^n\to X$ be an associative, idempotent, nondecreasing function.
+We start with two lemmas. \begin{lemma} Let $X$ be a totally ordered set and $F:X^n\to X$ an associative idempotent nondecreasing function.
 Then

 holds for every $i\in \{1,\dots, n-2\}$ and $x_1,\dots,x_{n-1}\in X$. \end{lemma}

 \begin{proof} Lemma \ref{l1} gives $F((n-1)\cdot a,c)=F(a,(n-1)\cdot c)$.
 Since $F$ is nondecreasing we obtain

 for every $1 \le k \le n-1$ (as in Remark \ref{Rem:ac}).
 The following direct calculation proves the statement.
 We use the idempotency of $F$ in the first and last equalities, the associativity of $F$ and in the second and fourth equalities and we use equation \eqref{eq17} for $x_i$ and $x_{i+1}$ in the third equality